New York metropolitan area: Metropolitan statistical area

-The U.S. Office of Management and Budget utilizes two definitions of the urbanized area: the metropolitan statistical area (MSA) and the combined statistical area (CSA).
-The MSA definition is titled the New York–Newark–Jersey City, NY–NJ Metropolitan Statistical Area, and includes a population of 19.9 million people by 2024 Census estimates, roughly 1 in 17 Americans and nearly 2 million more than the second-place Los Angeles Metro Area in the United States.
+The U.S. Office of Management and Budget utilizes two definitions of the urbanized area: the metropolitan statistical area (MSA), and the combined statistical area (CSA).
+The MSA definition is titled the New York–Newark–Jersey City, NY–NJ Metropolitan Statistical Area, and includes a population of 19.9 million people by 2024 Census estimates, roughly 1 in 17 Americans and over 7 million more than the second-place Los Angeles Metro Area in the United States.
 The metropolitan statistical area is further subdivided into four metropolitan divisions.
 The 23-county metropolitan statistical area includes 10 counties in New York State (coextensive with the five boroughs of New York, the two remaining counties of Long Island, and three counties in the Lower Hudson Valley) and 12 counties in Northern and Central New Jersey.
 The largest urbanized area in the United States is at the heart of the metropolitan area, the New York–Jersey City–Newark, NY–NJ Urban Area, which had a land area of 3,248 square miles in 2020 according to the 2020 census.
 The New York State portion of the metropolitan area, which includes the five boroughs of New York City, the lower Hudson Valley, and Long Island, accounts for over 65 percent of the state's population.

 The counties and county groupings constituting the New York metropolitan area are listed below, with 2024 Census estimates: